 U10 Netball vs Saint Nicholas School The Years 4 and 5 netball team travelled to Harlow to play a match against another local ISA school, Saint Nicholas.
-This was only the second time the U10s have been to play a competition this term and St Nicholas emerged victorious, but our team showed excellent progress from the first performance.
+This was only the 2nd time the U10 have been to play a competition this term and they had made excellent progress form the first performance.
+The final score was 1-8 and a win for Saint Nicholas.

 Oak-Tree Group Netball Tournament This annual netball competition took place at the Peter May Centre on Monday 25 November, attended by all four schools in our group.
 This is a highlight of the sporting year and there were lots of parents and a visit from Mr Hagger to enjoy the excellent performances and sportsmanship on show from all the schools.
 Coopersale Hall played consistently this year and secured wins in all three of their matches.
 The matches between the other three schools were much closer with only a few goals deciding the positions.
-Oaklands finished 2nd, and Normanhurst and Braeside tied for 3rd place.
+Oaklands finished 2^{nd,} and Normanhurst and Braeside tied for 3rd place.
 Well done to everyone who played.
 It was particularly pleasing that all the girls in Years 5 and 6 represented Normanhurst in these matches.